Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_disc.md

 Grades may differ between students within a group.

 Total: 100 points

+Helpful tool to organize your ideas and the project:

+As you go about thinking and organizing your ideas for the final project you may consider thinking about the following quesions:

+What are you trying to do?
+Articulate your objectives using absolutely no jargon.
+How is it done today, and what are the limits of current practice?
+What is new in your approach and why do you think it will be successful?
+Who cares?
+If you are successful, what difference will it make?
+What are the risks?
+How much will it cost?
+How long will it take?
+What are the mid-term and final “exams” to check for success?

+(Note: These questions were devpelpoped by a former DARPA director (George H. Heilmeier) to evaluate research projects.)

 **Scaffolding, Logistics, and Milestones:**
 * Assign each group a TA as a mentor